d12frosted/elpa-mirror/stable-melpa/test-kitchen-readme.txt

 I'd also like to thank [[http://twitter.com/ionrock][Eric Larson]] for pushing me to keep this alive.

-This minor mode allows you to run test-kitchen in a seporate buffer
+This minor mode allows you to run test-kitchen in a separate buffer

  * Run test-kitchen destroy in another buffer
  * Run test-kitchen list in another buffer